Memorizing numbers.

 40

-The point of this program is in the += operator.
+The key to this program lies in the += operator.

-This operator has the function of increasing the value of the variable on the left by the number on the right.
+This operator has the functionality of incrementing the value of the variable on the left by the number on the right.

-Earlier, a value of 30 was added to the already assigned value of 10.
+Previously, the value 30 was added to what was already assigned to 10.

-This operator part can also be rewritten as follows
+This part of the operator can also be rewritten as follows.

 value = value + 30;